 Life is full of pasta-bilities!
 Whether we’re talking about spaghetti, penne or linguine, there’s a type of pasta out there for everyone, including the fussiest of eaters.
 Cheers, macaroni cheese!
-Naturally, our survey on the subject found that over half of respondents (55%) eat pasta at least once a week.
+Naturally, our survey on the subject found that over half of respondents (51%) eat pasta at least once a week.
 This pantry staple comes in all shapes, sizes and flavours, which means we’re spoilt for choice when it comes to shopping for our next carb dish.
-Although, 46% of respondents said they usually stick to what they know and buy different pasta types from the same brand.
+Although, 47% of respondents said they usually stick to what they know and buy different pasta types from the same brand.

-For our inaugural dried pasta review, we asked more than 1,700 consumers to rate the different packaged pastas they’ve purchased from a supermarket or grocer and consumed within the last three months.
-Survey respondents rated different brands on important factors like taste, texture, variety and value for money.
-Brands which met the minimum required survey sample size of 30 responses are included in the final results.
+This year, we asked more than 1,500 consumers to rate the different packaged pasta they’ve purchased from a supermarket or grocer and consumed within the last three months.
+Survey respondents rated different brands on taste, texture, range variety, value for money and overall satisfaction.
+Those that met the minimum required survey sample size of 30 responses are included in the final results.

 Here are the best dried pasta brands in Australia, as rated by consumers in Canstar Blue’s latest review: